Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Existence and Uniqueness of the Optimal Solution

 In the previous section, we established that Eq.~\eqref{eq:model} admits a unique positive solution for all non-negative initial conditions \( u_0 \in L^\infty(\Omega) \cap H^1(\Omega) \) under the given assumptions.
-However, the existence of a solution to Eq.~\eqref{eq:model} does not necessarily imply the existence of an optimal control solution \( C \in L^\infty(0,T) \) that minimizes the objective functional in Eq.~\eqref{eq:objective}.
-The existence of the optimal solution to this minimization problem is established in the following lemma.
-The proof, provided in \cite{yousefnezhad2021optimal}, relies on the assumption that any minimizing sequence \( \{C_n\}_{n=1}^{\infty} \) is uniformly bounded in the \( L^{\infty} \)-norm.
+However, the existence of a solution to Eq.~\eqref{eq:model} does not automatically guarantee the existence of an optimal control \( C \in L^\infty(0,T) \) that minimizes the objective functional in Eq.~\eqref{eq:objective}.
+In this section, we establish the existence of such an optimal control.